Olex2/Olex2Manual/Glossary/introduction.md

 \chapter{Glossary}

+This is a collection of terms that require some form of definition.
+Neither the list or the definitions provided here are complete; please refer to the various excellent sources of information that are available on the internet for more information.

+TWOCOLUMNS

 **Anisotropic displacement parameters,  *ADP* or $U_{ij}$**:  Six parameters are used to define an ellipsoid representing the thermal motion of an atom.

 **Asymmetric unit**: The smallest fraction of the crystal structure which by application of the symmetry elements can be used to define the contents of a unit cell.